My Man Adam

 My Man Adam is a 1985 American comedy film directed by Roger L. Simon and co-written by Simon and Renée Missel.

 Plot

-High schooler Adam Swit (Raphael Sbarge) constantly daydreams about the same beautiful girl.
-Soon new student Sabrina McKay (Page Hannah) shows up who's identical to the girl of his dreams.
+High schooler Adam Swit constantly daydreams about the same beautiful girl.
+Soon new student Sabrina McKay shows up who's identical to the girl of his dreams.
 Struggling to win her over, he doesn't do so well until a complex conspiracy throws them both into potential peril.